 - Structures shall not be permitted to be built over setback lines, easements, or property lines.
 Check with your local zoning department for any location or size restrictions. - 2.
 A survey from a registered land surveyor will be required if your project is located in a protected area. - 3.
-If your property is on a slope, you may be required to install silt fence to keep the dirt on your property. - If you do not know the location of your utilities, contact Dig Safety of New York at 811 or email at www.digsafetynewyork.com
+If your property is on a slope, you may be required to install silt fence to keep the dirt on your property. - 4.
+If you do not know the location of your utilities, contact the Dig Safely at 811 or www.digsafelynewyork.com.